kdalanon/LLM-AutoHotkey-Assistant/README.md

 ![image](https://github.com/user-attachments/assets/93e3e62a-6fc7-4c0b-8f70-8d4416600ef4)

+Since this app uses [OpenRouter.ai](https://openrouter.ai/) service, you get access to the latest models as soon as they're available.

 Special feature from OpenRouter: [Auto Router](https://openrouter.ai/openrouter/auto)

 Your prompt will be processed by a meta-model and routed to one of dozens of models, optimizing for the best possible output.
 The `APIModel` is `openrouter/auto`